 Have your students pledge to be safe, responsible, and respectful digital learners.
 Use these customizable contracts to help students commit to being their best selves both online and in person.

 - For grades K–5, our Digital Learning Pledge helps you set a positive culture of digital citizenship from the beginning of the year.

 - For middle and high school, our Digital Learning Agreement helps you discuss expectations for online communication, privacy and safety, device use, and more.

 Bring media balance into your curriculum.
 Common Sense's free Digital Citizenship Curriculum has Media Balance and Well-Being lessons for every grade level.
 Feel free to explore them all, but here are a few standout lessons to consider teaching to your class:

-- How Technology Makes You Feel (Grades K-2): Help younger students learn to listen to their feelings during (and after) using media.
+- How Technology Makes You Feel (Grades K–2): Help younger students learn to listen to their feelings during (and after) media use.
 Plus, give them tips on what to do when media doesn't give them a good feeling.